jaca230/teststand_daq_manual/docs/hardware_overview.md

 The WFD5 is a AMC developed by Cornell for g-2 data digitization.
 Our use case it the same: to digitize the data before being processed further by the frontend host computer.

+### Wired Connections

+#### Pentabus Cable Input Signal

+The WFD5 has a 5 channel [differential signal](miscellaneous_info.md#differential-signals) input.
+Connect the differential signal to be digitized using a pentabus cable.

+See the [labeled DAQ Picture](hardware_overview.md#labled-picture-one-crate-system) WFD5 5-channel differential signal in.

 ### Configuration

+First you should [configure the MCH](hardware_overview.md#mch-microtca-carrier-hub) if you haven't already.

 For most of the configuration below to work, you must have [cactus](software_dependencies.md#ipbus-cactus) installed and linked with python.
 There are [WFD5 python configuration scripts located on the PIONEER github](https://github.com/PIONEER-Experiment/wfdConfig).
 After [setting up your github account](software_dependencies.md#pioneer-experiment-repositories), You can clone the repository with:
 ```